risubrevis/xmr-fund-transparency-suite/README.md

 ---

+## 🌐 Live Production Website

+The official landing page and live tracking demonstration of this project is running at **[xmrfts.com](https://xmrfts.com)**.

+You can visit the live platform to inspect the open-source analytics integration, view deployment use-cases, and test the embeddable public donation widget running on top of a live Monero node.

+---

 ## ⚡ The Challenge: Crowdfunding in Pure Privacy

 Monero is the gold standard for financial privacy.
 But if you are a developer, streamer, NGO, or the author of a CCS proposal, this absolute privacy becomes your biggest bottleneck: